The quartic Blochnium: an anharmonic quasicharge superconducting qubit: Decoherence estimates

 \subsection{Flux fluctuations}

 Time-dependently fluctuating fluxes in the loops of the superinductor chain enter the Hamiltonian via the perturbation $\delta {\cal U}$,

-The operator $\varphi$ affects the relaxation rate by inducing transitions between the two qubit states, but its odd character has zero expectation value on the qubit states, so it has no effect on the dephasing rate.
-Furthermore, the operator $\varphi$ only couples to the $q=0$ long wavelength component of the fluctuations $\delta\varphi_{x,q}(t)=\frac{1}{N}\sum_ne^{-inq}\delta\varphi_{x,n}$ that are determined by the fluctuations of the externally applied magnetic field.
-This is an important aspect, in that it rules out local short wavelength fluctuations that are hard to control in the circuit such as locally fluctuating fields associated to the circuitry.
-The relaxation rate is then easily calculated as
+The operator $\varphi$ affects the relaxation rate by inducing transitions between the two qubit states, but its odd character has zero expectation value on the qubit states, so it has no effect on the dephasing rate at lowest order.
+Fluctuations in the flux $\delta\varphi_{x,j}$ can arise either due to short wavelength fluctuations of the magnetic fields or due to long wavelength fluctuations in presence of random area variations among the loops, $\delta\varphi_{x,j}=2\pi(A\delta B_j+\delta A_j B)/\Phi_0$.
+Short wavelength fluctuations of the field are expected to be correlated on a short-range scale and add up incoherently, thus producing an overall factor $N$.
+The full relaxation rate is estimated as

-with $\Phi_x=AB$, with $A$ the average area of the loops, $B$ the external magnetic field, and $S_B(\omega)=\int dt e^{-i\omega t}\langle \delta B(0)\delta B(t)\rangle/B^2$.
-Several considerations are in order: i) the value of the external magnetic field can be reduced so to have $\Phi_x\simeq \Phi_0$, ii) $\alpha=1/M$ implies $\Gamma_1\simeq 1/M^4$, so that a value $M=10$ yields a reduction of four orders of magnitude of the relaxation rate and well compensate large values of $E_{Jc}$ on order of hundreds of GHz, iii) the transition matrix element scales with the spread in momentum of the wave function.
-This is due to the peculiar form of the wave function Eq.~(\ref{Phi-varphi}) and the dual nature of the Blochnium circuit.
-In particular, we have (see App. \ref{App:MatrixEl})

-The use of a quartic potential strongly increases the spread of the wave function in phase space and conversely yields a strong squeezing in charge space, in a way that $\sigma^2\propto 1/N$, as we showed in Eq.~(\ref{Eq:SigmaVsN}).
-This condition is highly favorable in that sensitivity to fluctuations in the applied flux, necessary to obtain the quartic potential, is mitigated by the $1/N$ dependence of the relaxation rate.
-The only limitation on $N$ arises from the frequency range we want the transition frequency $\omega_{01}$ to fall in.
-It turns out that the optimal working regime is obtained for the choice $\alpha E_{Jc}/M\simeq 1$, and strong robustness to flux fluctuations is achieved by controlling fluctuations in the external magnetic field.